 2. Use a branded ID.

-Customers do not think twice about deleting text messages from unknown numbers.
-Identify your company using a branded Sender Name to let them recognize you as a legitimate organization and avoid being mistaken as spam.
+Customers don’t think twice about deleting text messages from unknown numbers.
+Identify your company using a branded Sender Name, so recipients recognize you as a legitimate organization and avoid being mistaken as spam.
 Be sure to follow the guidelines of setting a Sender ID.
 Do this right if you want customers to respond to your SMS!

 3. Be personal.

 Establish a personal connection with your customers by calling them by their first name or offering a personalized discount code.
 You can use the customer information in your database to your advantage.
 For instance, you can send personal messages or special offers on their birthdays.
-This way, your customers will feel valued and appreciated.
+This way, your customers will feel valued and appreciated, drastically increasing the odds that they’ll be responsive.

 4. Use a compelling call-to-action.